The ESG Industrial Complex: $35T in Monetized Virtue

 The NZAM Withdrawal in Context

-Institutional Shareholder Services published an analysis in February 2024 noting that NZAM’s credibility had “materially weakened” following the withdrawals.
-The initiative’s remaining membership skews toward European asset managers, where the political and regulatory environment for ESG remains more favorable.
+The remaining membership skewed toward European asset managers, where the political and regulatory environment for ESG remained more favorable.
 In the US, the tide shifted.

-The Business Roundtable’s 2019 stakeholder capitalism statement (covered separately) and NZAM’s 2020 launch were the twin peaks of the ESG commitment cycle.
-The 2022-2024 pullback was the correction.
+The Business Roundtable's 2019 stakeholder capitalism statement, covered in our pillar analysis Stakeholder Capitalism's Balance Sheet, and NZAM's 2020 launch were the twin peaks of the ESG commitment cycle.
+The 2022-2025 pullback was the correction.
 What remains is a product line (ESG funds, which still charge fees and attract investors who want ESG exposure), an accountability vacuum (no third-party standard with teeth), and a measurement problem (rating agencies that still disagree about half the time).

 The commitment cycle will likely repeat.
 The structure that generates it has not changed.
 Asset managers earn more fees on differentiated products than on commodity passive index funds.
 Virtue differentiation is cheap to manufacture and expensive for investors to verify.
 Until there is a binding regulatory standard with consistent definitions, ESG will remain whatever the product team needs it to mean.